disha-22/disha-22.github.io/_pages/Resume.md

 <h2>Projects/ Internships</h2>
 <h4> Bioinformatics Project Management Lead at STEMaway </h4>
-<br> SUMMER 2021
+SUMMER 2021
 <br> Student lead at STEMaway, a virtual-internship platform to prepare students for tech careers.
 Responsibilities included project management and app development for an R Shiny app to guide users through an interactive transcriptomics pipeline. <a href = "https://bi-stem-away.github.io/sMAP/">Link to GitHub page.</a>
 <br>
 <h4> Math Intern at Edfinity </h4>
-<p style="font-family:verdana; font-size:20px"><em class="date">APRIL 2021- OCTOBER 2021</em></p>
+APRIL 2021- OCTOBER 2021
-Paid intern at Edfinity, an educational technology platform funded by the National Science Foundation (NSF).
+<br> Paid intern at Edfinity, an educational technology platform funded by the National Science Foundation (NSF).
 Responsibility includes development and testing of math curricula.
 <br>
 <h4> The Bioinformatics Academy </h4>
-<p style="font-family:verdana; font-size:20px"><em class="date">FALL 2020 - WINTER 2021</em></p>
+FALL 2020 - WINTER 2021
-Created introductory course to unlock the world of computational sciences for students, especially those with opportunity barriers. <a href="https://beginnerbioinformatics.com/courses/the-pipeline/lessons/top-table-visualizations">Link to sample module from the online workshop </a> and <a href="https://play.google.com/store/books/details/Disha_Chauhan_The_Bioinformatics_Academy?id=9vg8EAAAQBAJ">link to free ebook on Google Play </a>.
+<br> Created introductory course to unlock the world of computational sciences for students, especially those with opportunity barriers. <a href="https://beginnerbioinformatics.com/courses/the-pipeline/lessons/top-table-visualizations">Link to sample module from the online workshop </a> and <a href="https://play.google.com/store/books/details/Disha_Chauhan_The_Bioinformatics_Academy?id=9vg8EAAAQBAJ">link to free ebook on Google Play </a>.
 Spread to students of six schools in the US and India.
 <br>
 <h4> Bioinformatics Virtual-Internship at STEMaway </h4>
-<p style="font-family:verdana; font-size:20px"><em class="date">SUMMER 2020</em></p>
+SUMMER 2020
-Bioinformatics Pipeline applied to Transcriptomics.
+<br> Bioinformatics Pipeline applied to Transcriptomics.
 Identified significant genes for colorectal cancer and gained experience with a general transcriptomics workflow. <a href="https://disha-22.github.io/project/bio">Details here. </a>
 <br>
 <h4> Competitive Robotics </h4>
-<p style="font-family:verdana; font-size:20px"><em class="date">FALL 2018 - SPRING 2019</em></p>
+FALL 2018 - SPRING 2019
-FRC 2019 Regional finalist as part of Los Gatos High School Robotics Team. <a href="https://disha-22.github.io/project/robotics">Details here.</a> Learned strategy driven robot prototyping & design, CAD of components using SolidWorks, robot assembly, troubleshooting.
+<br>FRC 2019 Regional finalist as part of Los Gatos High School Robotics Team. <a href="https://disha-22.github.io/project/robotics">Details here.</a> Learned strategy driven robot prototyping & design, CAD of components using SolidWorks, robot assembly, troubleshooting.

 <hr style="height:5px;color:black">